 A combination of the integrated circuit is called a microprocessor.
 It may be a single integrated circuit or several combined circuits.

-To perform the computer functions, the microprocessor needs arithmetic, logic, and control circuitry.
+The microprocessor needs arithmetic, logic, and control circuitry to perform the computer functions.
 A microprocessor will do interpret and executing functions.

 It also performs arithmetic functions.
-A process like a clock-driven, register-based, digital integrated circuit is done by a microprocessor.
+A microprocessor does a process like a clock-driven, register-based, digital integrated circuit.

 It is called a multi-purpose processor.